Productive on the Outside, Drained on the Inside — The Hidden Pressure Pattern

 • You pre-run scenarios.

-• You try to mentally “see” what you couldn’t clearly place.
+• You try to mentally “see” what couldn’t be clearly placed.

 This is different from perfectionism, which tightens standards to control results.
 It is different from people-pleasing, which adjusts behavior to maintain connection.
-High-functioning inner exhaustion begins earlier than both.
-It begins when pressure cannot be clearly located—so it never truly leaves.
+High-functioning inner exhaustion begins earlier than both—when pressure cannot be clearly located, so it never fully leaves.

 Why Unprocessed Pressure Drains So Much Energy